danbev/learning-crypto/notes/oci-image-spec.md

 ```

 #### Digest
-The digest is specified in an as which is part of the descriptor are specified
-using the following format:
+The digest is part of the descriptor are specified using the following format:
 ```
 algorithm ':' encoded hash
 ```